-A lot of Psychology Corner articles have now been released (check out the recent ones here), which fed into our Unwritten Rules Podcast with Neil Murray, where I voiced the following example to some extent.
+A lot of Psychology Corner articles have now been released (check out the recent ones here).

 To provide a more applied way of thinking about a lot of the topics discussed, here’s a slightly longer article on Overmanagement, which is an example of how you can splice together psychological knowledge and FPL to create new concepts.
 Hope you like it.

 Towards the back-end of last season, it’s fair to say I had a bit of an epiphany in terms of my FPL management style.

 It came through chats with better managers than me via social channels like Twitter DM and Slack chats.